Yaminiiii7/Two-Tier-Flask-App-Project-with-Github-Actions/README.md

-# DevOps Project Report: Automated CI/CD Pipeline for a 2-Tier Flask Application on AWS
+#  Automated CI/CD Pipeline for a 2-Tier Flask Application on AWS with Github actions workflow

 **Author:** Yamini Mandadi
-**Date:** December 27, 2025
+**Date:** December 30, 2025

 ---